particle-iot/spark-sdk-ios/README.md

 <img src="http://i.imgur.com/ACrvF2q.png" alt="Deprecated" title="Deprecated">
 </p>

-##Particle iOS Cloud SDK
+## Particle iOS Cloud SDK

-###Deprecation notice
+### Deprecation notice
-This repository and the underlying Cocoapod/Carthage iOS library has been deprecated in favor of the renamed  library (Particle-iOS-SDK) which can be found [here](https://github.com/spark/particle-sdk-ios).
+This repository and the underlying Cocoapod & Carthage iOS libraries has been deprecated in favor of a renamed library (`particle-sdk-ios`) which can be found [here](https://github.com/spark/particle-sdk-ios).
+You can also follow the [Cocoapod link](https://cocoapods.org/pods/Particle-SDK).
+Or use Carthage by following instructions found [here](https://github.com/spark/particle-sdk-ios#carthage-recommended-method)

 ---